 In addition to specific projects listed below, genomics research is helping us attack lung cancer – and all types of cancer.
 NFCR has distinguished itself from other organizations by emphasizing long-term, transformative research and working to move people toward cancer genomics.

 Dr. Daniel Von Hoff is conducting translational research to develop a strategic antibody treatment for non-small cell lung cancer (NSCLC).
 The antibodies target a key molecule in the cells surrounding tumors that are known to cause tumor aggressiveness and resistance to treatment.
 Dr. Von Hoff has personally been involved in over 200 clinical trials.
-With support from the NFCR AIM-HI Translational Research Initiative, antibodies are being tested in the final preclinical studies necessary for the next steps to gain approval for clinical trials to treat colorectal cancer patients.
-Lung cancer is the next goal for clinical trial treatment and funds are needed to expand these targeted antibodies to these patients.
+With support from NFCR, testing of the antibodies is ongoing in the preclinical studies that are necessary to gain approval for clinical trials to treat patients.
+Colorectal cancer is the first cancer to undergo antibody treatment in clinical trials.
+Lung cancer will be the next cancer for the new treatment.

 Highlights of Past Accomplishments